City-of-Helsinki/linkedevents/README.md

 you can see the Linked Events API in action for [Helsinki capital region here](https://api.hel.fi/linkedevents/v1/).
 It contains data from all Helsinki City Departments as well as data from Helsinki Marketing and the Helmet metropolitan area public libraries.
 Viewing the API should give a reasonable view for the kind of information Linked Events is targeted for.

-Target audience of this README.md are developers who may or maynot have a lot of Python experience and would like to get things running as quickly as possible.
+Target audience of this README.md are developers who may or may not have a lot of Python experience and would like to get things running as quickly as possible.
 Therefore, instructions written in this README.md should be written accordingly.